What is a Material Take Off in Construction / Engineering?

-Though there are different specifications for the different software applications, all of them allow you to analyse a set of blueprints and enter the measurements and quantities.
+Though there are different specifications for the different software applications, all of them allow you to analyze a set of blueprints and enter the measurements and quantities.
 Some systems integrate with a quotation or bidding program so you can easily combine the two processes.

 The Takeoff Process

-The exact details of the process will vary depending on a variety of factors, including the software you’re using, the type of job, the scale of the job, and your specialisation as a mechanical, electrical, and plumbing engineering (MEP) estimator.
+The exact details of the process will vary depending on a variety of factors, including the software you’re using, the type of job, the scale of the job, and your specialization as a mechanical, electrical, and plumbing engineering (MEP) estimator.
 While there will be slight differences in drawings and specifications, the general process remains the same regardless.

 1. Count the Symbols